Rostave/controller-liberator/README.md

 python main.py
 ```

-### Controls

-- **K key**: Toggle calibration mode (Windows only with TKParam)
-- **Hand gestures**:
-  - **Throttle**: Increase the spacing between the fists, and let both fists land inside the red band.
-The closer your hands get to the red outer ring, the more you accelerate.
-  - **Brake**: Decrease the spacing between the fists, and let both fists land inside the blue band.
-The closer your hands get to the blue inner ring, the more you decelerate.
-  - **Steering**: Turning both hands as if holding a steering wheel
-- Press close window button to exit the program, the system will ask whether to save the current preset.

 ### Sample Game
 - **Game Link**: Download the sample game for Mac and Windows on: https://flamberge-backtrace.itch.io/simple-car-simulator.
 Or you can download it in the realeases.